Notebooks and laptops are often interchangeable terms used for portable computers.

 Notebooks were further refined and designed to be even more compact and lightweight and marketed towards personal computing rather than business use.

-Most laptops today measure 10-18 inches in screen size, 3-inches in width, and approximately 4-7 lbs in weight.
+If you measure a laptops screen size, most will come in at 10-18 inches in screen size, 3-inches in width, and approximately 4-7 lbs in weight.

 Of course, these are general specifications, and high-end brands such as Acer, Razer, and MSI have released ‘ultra-thin’ editions, but they usually come at an additional cost.